Stand with Ukraine flag

 Prerequisites

 Firstly, you need a device from which telemetry will be collected.
 You can use any device you have that provides coordinates (longitude and latitude) as telemetry in realtime.
-Longitude and latitude are the key data for map visualization so that you’ll see it on a widget at the dashboard which you chose.
+Longitude and latitude are the key data for map visualization, allowing you to view the data on a widget in the dashboard you selected.

 For this guide, we will create a new device called Tracker1, which receives longitude, latitude, speed, circle radius, status, and polygon coordinates as telemetry using an emulator written in JavaScript.